 remaining to be resolved.

-In Platonic terms, their participation in the form of the
+In Platonic terms, their participation in the form

-than that of the Roman Church's own.
+in character) than that of the Roman Church's own.

-The loss of Apostolic Succession in the typical protestant jurisdiction,
+The loss of Apostolic Succession in the typical protestant

-thought.
+of blessed memory, thought.
 The ARCIC had some interesting

 insights in this field.

-Equally, other Christians must open themselves to the possibility that
+Equally, other Christians must open themselves to the

-(though both are important) but also that "All
+perspectives (though both are important) but also that "All

 have sinned and fallen short of the Glory of God".
 Only when all